superdaigo/personal-pi-hole/README.md

 This is my work log creating a personal pi-hole(https://pi-hole.net) machine on the GCP for Android private DNS.

 I expect to speed up my mobile internet by dropping unnecessary network traffic.
-Also, it improves security and privacy on the internet.
+Also, it improves security and privacy on the Internet.

 Thank you @varunsridharan for the great article.